Ruddernation-Designs/Tinychat-API-WordPress/readme.txt

 = 1.3.6 =

 * Change of room name as it was causing an issue, so it's gone from 'Tinychat API' to 'tinychat-api', Thanks to the person that pointed out an issue.

+= 1.3.7 =

+* Update the license to MIT and removed a few old links.

 == Social Sites ==